 So What Exactly is Ecotourism?

-Why is it so Important?
+Why is Ecotourism so Important?

-2. Ecotourism is a Learning Experience for everyone involved
+2. Ecotourism is a Learning Experience for Everyone Involved

 3. Ecotourism promotes Economic Stability

-4. Ecotourism reduces our Carbon Footprint
+4. Ecotourism Reduces our Carbon Footprint

 Moving from one place to the another is a significant part of our trip.
 We may spend days in cars, flights and trains, before we even set foot on our destination.
 Commuting is necessary when traveling, but there are many ways we can reduce our carbon footprint here, as well.
 And don’t worry!
 They’re not as boring as you think 😉

 During your trip, choose guided areas that propose tours on foot.
 This is the most eco-friendly way to travel, although not that convenient.
 Each city has a different way of doing shared transport, such as metro lines or public carpool.
 Trolleys, hybrid vans and even community cycles offer convenient means of the travel for both visitors and locals.

 And there you have it!
 4 reasons why ecotourism is important, and what you can do to practice it.
 We hope you enjoyed this article, and it gave your more perspective on what to look out for when travelling.
 If this inspired you to pack up your bags and go, then wait!
 There’s one more step: the visa processing!
 Applying online for a visa online has never been easier; with Visa2Fly here to help.
 If you’d like more travel inspo, feel free to check out our other blogs on Danish Delights and the wonders of Finland.
 Happy travelling!